Photo by Christopher Chan on Flickr.

 This summer my family is moving to San Francisco so that my disabled son can attend kindergarten.
 While we are excited about the next chapter of our lives in the Bay Area, we expected until recently to live in DC, and in Georgetown, the rest of our lives.
 Unfortunately, that plan changed when we ran into obstruction and hostility from DC Public Schools and local private schools regarding our son’s special needs.

-My 5-year-old son, Martin, is the joy of our lives.
+My 5-year-old son, M., is the joy of our lives.
 He is the sweetest little boy you will ever meet, with a passion for life that inspires me every day.
-Martin also has epilepsy.
+M. also has epilepsy.

 When the seizures began breaking through his medication last year, my wife and I spent every evening on our laptops, immersing ourselves in pediatric neurology.
 Helping our boy fight seizures was our primary activity, at least it was until we discovered how much we would have to fight DC Public Schools to secure his rights to an equal education.